krferrier/EWAS/README.md

 reaches significance they are not created and the workflow breaks thinking there are missing files.

-The zoom plots are untracked for the same reason, with an additional one: how many appear depends on how many clusters of significant regions comb-p finds, which is not knowable before it runs.
+The zoom plots are untracked for a similar reason.
+If and how many appear depends on how many clusters of significant regions comb-p finds, which is not knowable before it runs.
 They are side outputs of `plot_dmrs`, whose manhattan plot *is* tracked, so the rule still reruns when the region calls change.
 Because Snakemake will not clean them up, `plot_dmrs` deletes any zoom files from a previous run before writing new ones -- what is on disk always belongs to the current results.

+You can also choose to have a pdf with all the different DMR plots (manhattan and regional)
+combined into one output pdf.

 Annotation resources are cached outside `out_directory`, under `annotation.cache_dir` (default `resources/annotation/`) so they are downloaded